Spiral: As a symbol

 The Celtic triple-spiral is in fact a pre-Celtic symbol.
 It is carved into the rock of a stone lozenge near the main entrance of the prehistoric Newgrange monument in County Meath, Ireland.
 Newgrange was built around 3200 BCE, predating the Celts; triple spirals were carved at least 2,500 years before the Celts reached Ireland, but have long since become part of Celtic culture.
 The triskelion symbol, consisting of three interlocked spirals or three bent human legs, appears in many early cultures: examples include Mycenaean vessels, coinage from Lycia, staters of Pamphylia (at Aspendos, 370–333 BC) and Pisidia, as well as the heraldic emblem on warriors' shields depicted on Greek pottery.

 Spirals occur commonly in pre-Columbian art in Latin and Central America.
 The more than 1,400 petroglyphs (rock engravings) in Las Plazuelas, Guanajuato Mexico, dating 750-1200 AD, predominantly depict spirals, dot figures and scale models.
 In Colombia, monkeys, frog and lizard-like figures depicted in petroglyphs or as gold offering-figures frequently include spirals, for example on the palms of hands.
 In Lower Central America, spirals along with circles, wavy lines, crosses and points are universal petroglyph characters.
 Spirals also appear among the Nazca Lines in the coastal desert of Peru, dating from 200 BC to 500 AD.
 The geoglyphs number in the thousands and depict animals, plants and geometric motifs, including spirals.

-Spirals are also a symbol of hypnosis, stemming from the cliché of people and cartoon characters being hypnotized by staring into a spinning spiral (one example being Kaa in Disney's The Jungle Book).
+Spirals are also a symbol of hypnosis, stemming from the cliché of people and cartoon characters being hypnotized by staring into a spinning spiral.
 They are also used as a symbol of dizziness, where the eyes of a cartoon character, especially in anime and manga, will turn into spirals to suggest that they are dizzy or dazed.
 The spiral is also found in structures as small as the double helix of DNA and as large as a galaxy.
 Due to this frequent natural occurrence, the spiral is the official symbol of the World Pantheist Movement.
 The spiral is also a symbol of the dialectic process and of Dialectical monism.

 The spiral is a frequent symbol for spiritual purification, both within Christianity and beyond (one thinks of the spiral as the neo-Platonist symbol for prayer and contemplation, circling around a subject and ascending at the same time, and as a Buddhist symbol for the gradual process on the Path to Enlightenment). [...] while a helix is repetitive, a spiral expands and thus epitomizes growth – conceptually ad infinitum.